Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Abstract

 \section{Abstract}

-Very recently Pulsar Timing Array (PTA) collaborations have independently reported the evidence for a stochastic gravitational-wave background (SGWB), which can unveil the formation of primordial seeds of inhomogeneities in the early universe.
-With the SGWB parameters inferred from PTAs data, we can make a prediction of the Primordial Black Hole (PBH) clusters from the domain walls of axion-like particles (ALPs).
-These primordial seeds can naturally provide a solution to the early Active Galactic Nuclei (AGN) formation indicated by James Webb Space Telescope (JWST).
-Besides, the mass of ALP is also constrained, $m_a \sim 10^{-15}-10^{-14}$ eV, within the reach of upcoming cavity experiments.
+Several Pulsar Timing Array (PTA) collaborations have recently reported the evidence for a stochastic gravitational-wave background (SGWB), which can unveil the formation of primordial seeds of inhomogeneities in the early universe.
+With the SGWB parameters inferred from PTAs data, we can make a prediction of the seeds for early galaxy formation from the domain walls in the axion-like particles (ALPs) field distribution.
+This also naturally provides a solution to the observation of high redshifts by the James Webb Space Telescope.
+The predicted photon coupling of the ALP is within the reach of future experimental searches.